UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 This pipeline allows researchers to rapidly extract specified SNPs of interest from ALSPAC genotyped data for use in analyses such as Mendelian Randomization, Polygenic Risk Scores, etc.

-It has been adapted from code created to perform a similar task in UK Biobank which can be found at https://github.com/asalzy/MRPipeline.
-It has been written to work on UCL's Myriad cluster but could easily be adapted for other environments.
+It has been adapted from code available at https://github.com/asalzy/MRPipeline which was created to perform a similar task in UK Biobank, so credit to the original author for this.
+It is designed to work on UCL's Myriad cluster, but could easily be adapted for other environments.

 ## Requirements